mattcen/2024-11-three-django-apps-in-a-trenchcoat/slides.md

 Matt <!-- .element: style="color: blue" -->

-- The proof-of-concept used a sheet of paper to track the game state of teams, recorded by Luke while we gave contacts the next base to attend.
+- The RadioActiv8 proof-of-concept used a sheet of paper to track the game state of teams
+- This state was recorded by Luke while we used the radio to tell teams which next base to attend

-- Learning: Paper does not scale.
+- Our Learning from this was: Paper does not scale

 ---
 <!-- .slide: data-timing="1" -->